ffub/stephen.digital/contents/work/mountain-leader/index.md

 <figure class="figure figure--wide">
   <img
     src="images/affinity-map.jpg"
-    srcset="images/affinity-map@2x.jpg 2x"
+    srcset="images/affinity-map@2x.jpg 2x">
-  >
   <figcaption>I used affinity mapping to find themes among my observations</figcaption>
 </figure>

 ## Findings

 I split the results of my research into individual observations and insights from which I could identify common themes.
-My broad findings were:
+My findings were:

 * Climbers want to know as much as they can about a climb beforehand.
 They will use a variety of information sources to research a climb, especially if it is near the limit of their climbing abilities.